SStepanenko/cpp-threaded-sort-lib/README.md

 ## Thoughts of algorithm optimization

 * Think how algorithm can be enhanced.
 Algorithm should analyze whether it is worth to execute quicksort for part of array in new thread or it is better to call function recursively (depth of recursion should be controlled).
 Or may be for sorting small parts of array other sorting algorithms are more effective and should be used instead of quicksort algorithm.
-Think about other ways of optimization…
+Think about other ways of optimizationâ€¦

 * Current version sorts only std::vector<T> in ascending order.
     Implementation should be modified to support this prototype: